dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 # Dynamic
 The dynamic feature in C# is enabled by both language features and implementation in the `System.Linq.Expressions` assembly.
 The core interface detected by the language to enable this support is [IDynamicMetaObjectProvider](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-5.0).

 There are implementations of `IDynamicMetaObjectProvider` including [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) and [ExpandObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-3.1).
-However, both implementations are not ideal:
+However, these implementations are not ideal:
 - There are many public members used for wiring up dynamic support, but are of little to no value for consumers so they would be confusing when mixed in with other methods intended to be used for writable DOM support.
 - It is not possible to efficiently combine writable DOM classes that are not tied to `dynamic` and `System.Linq.Expressions`:
   - If combined, there would need to be an assembly reference to the very large `System.Linq.Expressions.dll` event when `dynamic` features are not needed.
   - If separate, the `dynamic` classes delegate to separate writable DOM classes, which doubles the object instances and increases the concept count around interop between the types returned from `dynamic` vs. the writable DOM classes.
 - `ExpandoObject` does not support case insensitivity and throws an exception when accessing missing properties (a `null` is desired instead).
+This could be fixed, however.
 - `DynamicObject` prevents potential optimizations including property-lookup.

 Thus, the design presented here for `dynamic` assumes: